 Picture this.
 You’re teaching at a school and you have one student who is always misbehaving.
 What’s your solution?

-Most schools would just send the child who is acting up straight to detention or suspend them for a few days.
-It wouldn’t even cross our minds to teach a student who is dealing with frustration, stress, and rage to practice meditation.
+Most schools would just send the child, who is acting up, straight to detention or suspend them for a few days.
+It wouldn’t even cross our minds to teach a student, who is dealing with frustration, stress, and rage, to practice meditation.
 The very idea doesn’t sound feasible.

 While the practice may have started to allow students to reflect on what they’ve done to deserve it, it doesn’t actually work that way.
 Those on the receiving end just become more resentful and rebellious.

-However, a school in Baltimore, Maryland – The Robert W. Coleman Elementary School has implemented this practice and it has worked out better than they thought it would.
+However, a school in Baltimore, Maryland – The Robert W. Coleman Elementary School has replaced detention with meditation.
+It has implemented this practice and it has worked out better than they thought it would.

-Lamps are laid out everywhere, soothing designs cover the walls and students are given comfortable cushions to sit on.
+Lamps are laid out everywhere, soothing designs cover the walls, and students are given comfortable cushions to sit on.
 Whoever is acting up is requested to go to the room and is guided through breathing and meditation techniques which are soothing and helpful in calming them down.